ake-persson/distill/README.md

 Installation
 ============
-Download the Admin Guide PDF inside the pdfs directory.
+Download the Admin Guide PDF inside the *pdfs* directory for instructions.

 License
 =======